-Note that "heure" is a noun and it might take a "S" or not depending whether it is singular or plural.
+Note that "heure" is a noun and it might take or not an "S", depending on whether it is singular or plural.

-As you have noticed to abreviate time in French, unlike in English, we use the letter "h" between the hour and the minutes.
+As you have noticed to abbreviate time in French, unlike in English, we use the letter "h" between the hour and the minutes.